Find out which Tasmanian solar rebates you actually qualify for

 Get Multiple Quotes

-Compare quotes from CEC-accredited installers in Tasmania.
+Compare quotes from SAA-accredited (formerly CEC) installers in Tasmania.
 Ensure they're registered with the federal battery program.

 Confirm STC Discount